adhaamehab/blog/content/posts/2024-07-17-percentiles.md

 ## Introduction

 When working with production systems, we usually track metrics like **latency** and **throughput** to understand system performance.
 But, sometime (and I mean most of the time), those metrics can give a **false** sense of good performance.

 Well, not the metrics themselves but how we reason about them and how they get used and visualized.

-In the must-read blog post on the **[somethingsimilar](https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/#metrics)** site: **notes on distributed systems for the young bloods**, _Jeff Hodges_ makes a point about metrics and percentiles:
+In the amazing blog **[somethingsimilar: notes on distributed systems for the young bloods](https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/#metrics)**: _Jeff Hodges_ makes a point about metrics and percentiles:

 > __Metrics are the only way to get your job done.__ Exposing metrics is the only way to bridge the gap between what you believe your system does in production and what it actually does.

-> __Use percentiles, not averages.__ Percentiles are more accurate and informative than averages in the vast majority of distributed systems.
-Using a mean assumes that the metric under evaluation follows a bell curve, but in practice, this describes very few metrics engineers care about.
-“Average latency” is a commonly reported metric, but I’ve never once seen a distributed system whose latency followed a bell curve.
+> __Use percentiles, not averages.__ Percentiles are more accurate and informative than averages.
+Using a mean assumes that the metric under evaluation follows a bell curve.
+> “Average latency” is a commonly reported metric, but I’ve never once seen a distributed system whose latency followed a bell curve.

 This is a very valid point.
 Personally, I fell in this issue countless time early in my career, largely from a poor understanding of the statstics part of this and how to interpret system performance data.